huangsam/ultimate-python/README.md

 **Serve as a resource** for Python newcomers who prefer to learn hands-on.
 This repository has a collection of standalone modules which can be run in software like [PyCharm IDE](https://www.jetbrains.com/pycharm/) and [Repl.it](https://repl.it/languages/python3).
+Even a plain old terminal will do!
 Most lines have carefully crafted comments which guide a reader through what the programs are doing step-by-step.

 **Serve as a pure guide** for those who want to revisit core Python concepts.
 Only builtin libraries are leveraged so that these concepts can be conveyed without